Design and Architecture

 cross-level transformations

-Apache TVM brings a unity strategy to optimize the end-to-end models.
-As the IRModule includes both relax and tir functions, the cross-level transformations are designed to mutate the IRModule by applying different transformations to these two types of functions.
+Apache TVM enables cross-level optimization of end-to-end models.
+As the IRModule includes both Relax and TensorIR functions, the cross-level transformations are designed to mutate the IRModule by applying different transformations to these two types of functions.

-For example, relax.LegalizeOps pass mutates the IRModule by lowering relax operators, add corresponding TIR PrimFunc into the IRModule, and replace the relax operators with calls to the lowered TIR PrimFunc.
-Another example is operator fusion pipeline in relax (including relax.FuseOps and relax.FuseTIR), which fuse multiple consecutive tensor operations into one.
-Different from the previous implementations, relax fusion pipeline analyzes the pattern of TIR functions and detects the best fusion rules automatically rather than human-defined operator fusion patterns.
+For example, relax.LegalizeOps pass mutates the IRModule by lowering relax operators, adding corresponding TensorIR PrimFunc into the IRModule, and replacing the relax operators with calls to the lowered TensorIR PrimFunc.
+Another example is operator fusion pipeline in relax (including relax.FuseOps and relax.FuseTIR), which fuses multiple consecutive tensor operations into one.
+Different from the previous implementations, relax fusion pipeline analyzes the pattern of TensorIR functions and detects the best fusion rules automatically rather than human-defined operator fusion patterns.

 Target Translation